actions-marketplace-validations/tongwenfei_docker-buildroot-action/README.md

 # docker-buildroot-action

-This call a buildroot's make target using a docke with all dependencies installed.
+This call a buildroot's make target using a docker with all dependencies installed.

 ## Inputs